abivia/penknife/README.md

 Variables can have a default value: `{{somevar, none}}` will emit "none" if the resolution function returns a null value for `somevar`.

+The `type` argument to the callback is either `PenKnife::RESOLVE_DIRECTIVE` or `PenKnife::RESOLVE_EXPRESSION`.
+Directives allow extension of the command structure and are described below.

 ## Conditionals